brevetech/breve_drf_template/README.md

 A Django Rest Framework base template with custom configurations, intended to save time with some of the boilerplate configuration.
 Optmized for PyCharm IDE and VSCode.

 For contribution, base your branch in `develop`, find and replace `"{{project_name}}"` ocurrences with `"project_name"` projectwide and work there.
 When you're ready to pull request, rollback the previous find and replace and pull request to develop.
+For additional information open an issue.

 ## Index